-EPA is finalizing SNURs under TSCA section 5(a)(2) for chemical substances which were the subject of PMNs P-17-382, P-18-41, P-18-70, P-18-100, P-18-102, P-18-116, P-18-136, P-18-137, P-18-219, P-18-224, P-18-225, P-18-233, P-18-279, and of MCAN J-18-41.
+EPA is finalizing SNURs under TSCA section 5(a)(2) for chemical substances which were the subject of PMNs P-16- 538, and P-18-308.
 These SNURs require persons who intend to manufacture or process any of these chemical substances for an activity that is designated as a significant new use to notify EPA at least 90 days before commencing that activity.

-Previously, in the Federal Register of July 31, 2019 (84 FR 37199) (FRL-9994-62), EPA proposed SNURs for these chemical substances.
-EPA will address the other proposed SNURs in a subsequent Federal Register document.
+Previously, in the Federal Register of October 16, 2020 (85 FR 65782) (FRL- 10014-34), EPA proposed SNURs for these chemical substances.
 More information on the specific chemical substances subject to this final rule can be found in the Federal Register document proposing the SNURs.
-The docket includes information considered by the Agency in developing the proposed and final rules, including the public comments received on the proposed rules that are described in Unit IV.
+The docket includes information considered by the Agency in developing the proposed and final rules, including public comments and EPA's responses to the public comments received on the proposed rules, as described in Unit IV.